-Slide 21-Moving back to the larger dataset, we can see some additional interesting points.
+Slide 22-Moving back to the larger dataset, we can see some additional interesting points.
 With this larger graph, we are looking at an approximation of the printing environment for this literature.
 Importantly, in the centre we have the London associated text with the inner ring of nodes representing the higher frequency printing rates.
 As mentioned, S.N. or Sine Nomine records constitute a large portion of this graph, as do the more well known printers.
 As I also mentioned before, the more interesting part of the project may be this light yellow ring, these are the one-offs, the orphans in this set with only one title associated to a name.
 There are multiple reasons this could be so, all of which are interesting in their own right.
-Slide 22-- If I move forward with the project further, I would like to build the connective elements that constitute the social or perhaps individual network of the printing apparatus.
-As seen with the Carter example, this requires both traditional scholarship for the difficult work of placing the pieces together, and, I argue, this form of scattering and visual display to begin to see the curiosities and connections in a different way.
-Slide 23
+Slide 23-- If I move forward with the project further, I would like to build the connective elements that constitute the social or perhaps individual network of the printing apparatus.
+It is here, however, where my recent work has started and the direction of the project made rather clear.
+The real scholarly value of a project such as this comes from, as I mentioned above, the process of remediation which Bolter and Grusin discuss as the process of highlighting aspects of works and making these elements more immediate which allows us to see --as nodes and edges-- imprints, people, and places that are worth time investigating more carefully.
+As seen with the Carter example, this requires both traditional scholarship for the difficult work of placing the pieces together, and, I argue, this form of scattering and visual display allows to begin to see the curiosities and connections in a different way.
+That said, the distant reading of this vast collection of material on its own does not lead to many stable conclusions and the real work of joining these associated elements together is the larger work ahead.
+This project, for me, brought new questions to the fore from the beginning, and at this stage has brought even deeper and less satisfy-able questions to mind.
+The nature of the material will require a deeper reading as USE indicates the nature of the material in a more meaningful ways-meaning use determines the term recusancy in many ways-than visual displays can.
+Slide 24 Thank you, and I am happy to elaborate on this final thoughts more in the questions.
+Slide 25